mne-tools/mne-python/doc/development/governance.rst

 Maintainer Team
 ---------------

-The maintainer team is responsible for implementing changes to the software and supporting the user community.
+The Maintainer Team is responsible for implementing changes to the software and supporting the user community.
 Duties:

-- Infrastructure/large-scale software decisions, in partnership with the steering council
+- Infrastructure/large-scale software decisions, in partnership with the Steering Council
 - Reviewing and merging pull requests
 - Responding to issues on GitHub
 - Monitoring CI failures and addressing them
 - Community maintenance: answering forum posts, holding office hours
 - Community information: social media announcements (releases, new features, etc)
-- Training new members of the maintainer team
+- Training new members of the Maintainer Team

 *Note:* different permissions may be given to each maintainer based on the work they do (e.g., GitHub repository triage/merge/admin permissions, social media account access,